kokodavid/NewPortfolio/content/featured/Sported/index.md

 showInProjects: true
 ---

 Sported is an Application that Helps Users to have easy access to Sports Facilities and Also easy Booking.
-Users are able to make Payments Via MPesa ehich is a Mobile Money Money Transfer Service .
+Users are able to make Payments Via MPesa Which is a Mobile Money Money Transfer Service .